John-pels/John-pels/README.md

 # 💻  John O. Ajeigbe

-Heya, I’m a Software Engineer with a proven professional years of experience building groundbreaking digital products across a variety of industries.
+Heya, I'm a seasoned Software Engineer, boasting a substantial track record of professional experience in crafting innovative digital products across diverse industries.
+My expertise spans a wide array of technologies and platforms, making me adept at navigating the ever-evolving landscape of software development.

 The internet is my fun place and my oyster.
-You’ll always find me contributing my knowledge, skills and experience to developing projects that make our lives easier and better.
+You’ll always find me contributing my knowledge, skills, and experience to developing projects that make our lives easier and better.

-Perhaps my favorite pastime is teaching, as I dedicate time to mentor and impart knowledge to the next generation of promising tech talent on the continent.
+Perhaps my favorite pastime is teaching, as I dedicate time to mentoring and imparting knowledge to the next generation of promising tech talent on the continent.

 I love learning new skills and teaming with fellow developers to build amazing stuff.